Do Go On - 373 - The Star Wars Holiday Special

 Continues.

-In 1978, there were a lot of other people and projects competing for Lucas's time.
+a lot of other people in projects

 With his attention elsewhere during most of the production,

-the Star Wars Holiday Special morphed into a monster.
+the Star Wars holiday special morphed into a monster.

 Two directors and much turmoil later,